Champions League Betting 2018

 - Lionel Messi – 101

 - Andriy Shevchenko – 48

 - Didier Drogba – 44

-The personal rivalry between Lionel Messi and Cristiano Ronaldo has continued this season, with the Argentinean netting 11 Champions League goals and the Portuguese striker bagging 10 to date.
+The personal rivalry between Lionel Messi and Cristiano Ronaldo has continued this season, but the Portuguese has scored twice the number of goals as Messi, with 14 to Messi’s six.

-Messi and Ronaldo are favourites to top the scoring charts again but as you would expect, it’s hard to find value on a market that they excel in so regularly.
+Ronaldo is the clear favourites to top the scoring charts again but as you would expect, it’s hard to find value for anyone else in this market.
 However, if you back either player with 888Sport, they will pay out treble the odds on your first bet.

 Three easy steps to get Champions League free bets